MolecularAI/GraphINVENT/README.md

 thing to do is create a two copies of your dataset, e.g. *my_dataset_arom/* and *my_dataset_no_arom/*, and follow the workflow for each copy with the desired parameters.

+Some things to keep in mind when using GraphINVENT is that the larger the dataset is, the more disk space will be required to save the processed dataset splits.
+Furthermore, having additional node features (e.g. atom types) and additional nodes (i.e. greater *max_n_nodes*) in graphs will increase the RAM requirement of jobs, as training data is padded to be the size of the largest graph in the dataset.
+For reference, the largest dataset we have trained on contains 7 atom types (not counting hydrogen), and molecules with up to 27 heavy atoms, and requires about 10 GB RAM.
+As such, larger datasets with a larger variety of node features are definitely possible to train on, keeping in mind that if you have very large molecules you might want to cut down the number of node features, and vice versa, as both of these things multiply and lead to an increase in the RAM requirements.
+We have not yet examined the edge cases, but estimate that datasets with 10--80 heavy atoms and between 1--15 atom types are in the right range.

 ### Workflow
 The structure if the code is divided into four general workflows:
 * preprocessing